Cookies help us to understand you better. Browse on or click to

-In this interview, the Eric Levenstein examines the practical challenges of business rescue implementation in South Africa and particularly the development of legal precedent and interpretation of the provisions of Chapter 6 of the 2008 Companies Act.
+In this interview, the author Dr. Eric Levenstein examines the practical challenges of business rescue implementation in South Africa and particularly the development of legal precedent and interpretation of the provisions of Chapter 6 of the 2008 Companies Act.
 Eric also considers weaknesses in the current legislation and the future of the business rescue process in South Africa, as well as recommendations for change.

 Rescue is a universal concept and one, which is very much within the legal framework of restructuring, insolvency and rescue practitioners in various jurisdictions around the world.

 The publication stimulates continued thought and interaction amongst all stakeholders involved in business rescue and restructuring processes.
 This includes lawyers, law students, business rescue practitioners, creditors, financial institutions and economists who are interested in the impact that failed rescue and liquidations will have to the economy as a whole.